framunoz/framunoz.github.io/_pages/en/about.md

 I am driven by solving complex problems with an analytical and technical approach, always striving to innovate and create impact.
 My goal is to contribute to a more sustainable and efficient world through the intelligent use of data.

-If you're interested in learning more about my work or exploring collaboration opportunities, feel free to reach out.
-I check my emails frequently and will be happy to respond.
-You can also connect with me on [LinkedIn](https://www.linkedin.com/in/femunozg/?locale=en_US) to keep sharing ideas and opportunities.
+If you are interested in finding out more about my work or exploring opportunities for collaboration, please do not hesitate to
+[contact me](mailto:fmunoz@ug.uchile.cl).
+I check my emails frequently and will be happy to get back to you.
+You can also connect with me on [LinkedIn](https://www.linkedin.com/in/femunozg/) to continue sharing ideas and opportunities.